 Tractors

-TE20 Continental Register Database
+TE20 Ferguson Register

 I read Fred Turner’s article ‘The history of the Continental‘ in Journal 106 with much interest as I have two such tractors.
 I have also been fascinated by the fact that nobody seems to know how many were made.